 The UK’s love affair with gin hit an all-time high in 2019 with sales reaching over £2billion.
-The on-going interest, dubbed the “ginaissance”, means more and more of us are picking up this juniper infused spirit for a tipple.
+The on-going interest, dubbed the “ginaissance”, means more and more of us are picking up this juniper infused spirit and sipping on classic gin cocktails.
 And there’s plenty of reasons why…

 1. Gin actually wasn’t created in England

 Although there’s nothing more English than a G&T, it originally comes from Holland.
 We came across it while fighting the Thirty Years’ War in the 17th century.
 The Dutch soldiers were drinking ‘Jenever’, a medicinal drink to boost morale before heading into battle.
 That’s also where the term ‘Dutch Courage’ comes from.